-If we’re talking dinosaurs, the learning opportunities seem pretty endless.
+If we’re talking dinosaurs, the learning opportunities seem endless.
 There are lots of different kinds of dinosaurs; they have complex names, varied habits and habitats, interesting timelines and all kinds of different features.

 US mum Susan Alloway told The Cut her six-year-old daughter simply could not get enough of all the dinosaur details.